Thank you to Honest Cooking and Castello for sponsoring this post!

 Place all the cut up veggies, beans, corn, and the cheese in a large mixing bowl.

-Chop up some fresh chives and parsley.
+Chop up some fresh chives, parsley and marjoram.

 Note: Fresh herbs are a must for this dish.

 Whisk the oil, cider vinegar, salt, pepper, sugar, and mustard in a bowl until emulsified and then add the fresh herbs.